 The sale will be conducted subject (1) to confirmation that the is not prohibited under the U.S. Bankruptcy Code and (2) to final confirmation and audit of the status of the loan with the holder of the security deed.

-Limosa, LLC as Attorney in Fact for Sara T Harris A/K/A Sara T Waters www.foreclosurehotline.net EXHIBIT "A"
+Limosa, LLC as Attorney in Fact for Sara T Harris A/K/A Sara T Waters

-McCalla Raymer Leibert Pierce, 1544 Old Alabama Road Roswell, GA 30076
+McCalla Raymer Leibert Pierce,

+1544 Old Alabama Road Roswell, GA 30076 www.foreclosurehotline.net